 Phlebotomy Technician Certificate

+Most patients have their blood drawn during medical examinations or hospital stays.
 The Phlebotomist Technician (pronunciation: fli-'bä-tä-mE ) is the person responsible for drawing blood as instructed by a physician or other health care professional.
-Most patients have their blood drawn at medical examinations or during hospital stays.
 The phlebotomist performs venipuncture on patients, transports blood specimens, maintains and cleans venipuncture trays, and may perform simple urinalysis tests, not to include microscopic examinations

-Phlebotomists can work in a variety of healthcare settings,including hospitals, clinics, and research organizations.
+We can prepare you to work as a phlebotomist in a variety of healthcare settings, including hospitals, clinics, and research organizations.
 Mobile phlebotomists can work in patients’ homes.

-According to the Bureau of Labor Statistics, employment of phlebotomists is projected to grow 27 percent from 2012 to 2022, much faster than the average for all occupations.
-Hospitals, diagnostic laboratories, blood donor centers, and other locations will need phlebotomists to perform blood work.
+According to the Bureau of Labor Statistics (bls.gov) employment of Phlebotomists nationally is projected to grow 10 percent from 2021 to 2031, faster than the average for all occupations.
+Hospitals, diagnostic laboratories, blood donor centers, and other locations will need Phlebotomists to perform blood work.

 The Phlebotomy Technician Certificate of Completion (COC) is a total of 9 credits that can be completed in two quarters.
-Students need to be aware that there are prerequisite classes that must be completed before they can begin the Phlebotomy classes and this may add additional time to complete this COC.
+Students need to be aware that prerequisite classes must be completed before they can begin the phlebotomy classes, which may add additional time to complete this COC.

 Students with previous healthcare experience or education may be able to waive some or all of the prerequisites.
 Please consult with an advisor for more information.